 Social Engineering Scam Detection

-BioCatch analyzes user behavior in real-time to detect when an individual is conducting a transaction under the influence of a cybercriminal, helping banks to protect customers from voice scams and authorized push payment fraud.
+BioCatch analyzes user behavior in real-time to detect when an individual is conducting a transaction under the influence of a cybercriminal, helping banks to protect customers from social engineering scams and authorized push payment fraud.

 Social Engineering Fraud In Numbers